Jackson-Ar/ADS-IFSC-ICO-2025-2a/README.md

 # ADS-IFSC-ICO-2025-2a
-Repositorio voltado para as aulas de ICO
+Repositorio usado para as aulas de ICO